About the Institute for Legislative and Governmental Affairs

 Candidates: Debra Boronski and Eric Lesser

-The event will also be streaming live via Ludlow Public Access TV.
-Following the debate, there will be a “Meet and Greet” reception in the Law Commons with the candidates.
+The event was streamed live via Ludlow Public Access TV.
+Following the debate, there was a reception in the Law Common with the candidates.

 Commonwealth of Massachusetts Legislative Hearing: Joint Committee on Economic Development and Emerging Technologies